mmoser18/nzz_download/README.md

-It uses [Selenium](https://www.selenium.dev/) to start a Chrome-Browser instance, navigates to [https://https://epaper.nzz.ch/storefront/6](https://epaper.nzz.ch/storefront/6) and then selects the PDF version to be downloaded (unless tjhat issue is already present in the target folder).
+It uses [Selenium](https://www.selenium.dev/) to start a Chrome-Browser instance, navigates to [https://https://epaper.nzz.ch/storefront/6](https://epaper.nzz.ch/storefront/6) and then selects the PDF version to be downloaded (unless that issue is already present in the target folder).

 Thus, running this daily will make sure that you have all issues of NZZ downloaded to your destination folder in PDF format for your reading pleasure.